A Rugrats Passover: Plot

 As Boris explains that the Pharaoh was oblivious that Moses himself was actually a Hebrew, Chas enters the attic, looking for the kids, and becomes locked in with the rest of them.
 He sits down and listens as Boris continues: years later, Boris says, Moses stood up for an abused Hebrew slave (imagined as Chuckie) and was outed as a Hebrew.
 The episode then pictures Tommy as Moses fleeing to the desert, where he becomes a shepherd and forgets about Egypt and the Pharaoh, until the voice of God calls to him from a burning bush, telling him that he must free the Hebrews from slavery.

 Moses confronts the Pharaoh and demands that she free the Hebrews.
-She refuses and calls her guards (one of which was a kid named Justin, voiced by Dana Hill) to drag Moses away; he curses her kingdom with terrible plagues until she relents and allows Moses to leave with the enslaved Hebrews.
+She refuses and calls her guards (one of which is voiced by Dana Hill) to drag Moses away; he curses her kingdom with terrible plagues until she relents and allows Moses to leave with the enslaved Hebrews.
 As Boris is explaining how the Pharaoh deceived the Hebrews and prevented them from leaving because she said "well I changed my mind".
 Angelica's parents, Drew and Charlotte, then arrive and become locked in the room with the others.

 Boris resumes the story: the Pharaoh's treachery causes Moses to curse her once more, this time with a plague on the first-born children of Egypt.
 The Pharaoh, after realizing that she herself is a first-born child, bargains with Moses: he can leave if he calls off this final plague.
 Moses hesitates at first but complies and leads the Hebrews out of Egypt.
-The Pharaoh reneges on her promise after realizing that she set " all" of the Hebrews free like the slave who gets the Reptar cereal, the slave who gets the goat milk, and the slave who prepares her bath.
+The Pharaoh reneges on her promise after realizing that she set "all" of the Hebrews free like the slave who gets the Reptar cereal, the slave who gets the goat milk, and the slave who prepares her bath.
 She leads her remaining army to pursue them.

 Minka, Didi, and Stu arrive in the attic to find the group enthralled by the end of Boris' story: Moses, cornered, calls down the power of God to part the Red Sea, which the Hebrews are approaching.
 They pass through the parted waters, which then crash back together behind them, engulfing the Pharaoh and her army.
 Underwater, Pharaoh blames Cynthia for this mess they are in as Cynthia is snatched up by a shark.

 With the story over, the family gets up to finish the Seder only to see the wind blow the door shut, locking them all in.
 Boris decides to tell them another story.
-At first, Chas thinks is about how the Hebrews wandered the desert for forty years before finally reaching the Promised Land.
+At first, Chas thinks it's about how the Hebrews wandered the desert for forty years before finally reaching the Promised Land.
 Boris actually explains that it's actually a story about how his aunt and uncle met at Passover Seder back in Russia.